SUNDERLAND AND TYNE LUSTRE POTTERY

 Photo The Sunderland Site

-Later items with the same hand
+Later items with a similar hand with 'John Hobson' transfers

 Contact Stephen Smith